The cybersecurity principles

 The protect principles are:

-- PROTECT-1: Systems and applications are designed, deployed, maintained and decommissioned according to their business criticality and their confidentiality, integrity and availability requirements.
+- PRO-01: Systems (infrastructure, operating systems and applications) are planned, designed, developed, tested, deployed, maintained and decommissioned according to their business criticality and their confidentiality, integrity and availability requirements.

-- PROTECT-2: Systems and applications are delivered and supported by trusted suppliers.
+- PRO-03: Systems (infrastructure, operating systems, applications and data) are delivered and supported by trusted suppliers.

-- PROTECT-3: Systems and applications are designed and configured to reduce their attack surface.
+- PRO-04: Systems (infrastructure, operating systems and applications) are configured to reduce their attack surface.

-- PROTECT-4: Systems, applications and data are administered in a secure and accountable manner.
+- PRO-05: Systems (infrastructure, operating systems, applications and data) are administered in a secure and accountable manner.

-- PROTECT-5: Vulnerabilities in systems and applications are identified and mitigated in a timely manner.
+- PRO-06: Vulnerabilities in systems (cyber supply chains, infrastructure, operating systems, applications and data) are identified and mitigated in a timely manner.

-- PROTECT-6: Only trusted and supported operating systems, applications and code can execute on systems.
+- PRO-07: Only trusted and supported operating systems, applications and code can execute on systems.

-- PROTECT-7: Data is encrypted at rest and in transit between different systems.
+- PRO-08: Data is encrypted at rest and in transit.

-- PROTECT-8: Data communicated between different systems is controlled and inspectable.
+- PRO-09: Data communicated between different security domains is controlled and inspectable.

-- PROTECT-9: Applications, settings and data are backed up in a secure and proven manner on a regular basis.
+- PRO-10: Operating systems, applications, settings and data are backed up in a secure and proven manner on a regular basis.

-- PROTECT-10: Only trusted and vetted personnel are granted access to systems, applications and data.
+- PRO-11: Only trusted and vetted personnel are granted access to systems (cyber supply chains, infrastructure, operating systems, applications and data).

-- PROTECT-11: Personnel are granted the minimum access to systems, applications and data required to undertake their duties.
+- PRO-12: Personnel are granted the minimum access to systems (cyber supply chains, infrastructure, operating systems, applications and data) required to undertake their duties.

-- PROTECT-12: Robust and secure identity and access management is used to control access to systems, applications and data.
+- PRO-13: Robust and secure identity, credential and access management is used to control access to systems (cyber supply chains, infrastructure, operating systems, applications and data).

-- PROTECT-13: Personnel are provided with ongoing cybersecurity awareness training.
+- PRO-14: Personnel are provided with ongoing cybersecurity awareness training tailored to their duties.

-- PROTECT-14: Physical access to systems, supporting infrastructure and facilities is restricted to authorised personnel.
+- PRO-15: Physical access to systems (infrastructure) is restricted to authorised personnel and monitored for unusual activities.

 Detect principles